erigontech/erigon/docs/readthedocs/source/stagedsync.rst

     func extractHeaders(k []byte, v []byte, next etl.ExtractNextFunc) error

-The function above its used with ETL to extract blockHashes and blockNumber from the key of the headers bucket.
+The function above is used with ETL to extract blockHashes and blockNumber from the key of the headers bucket.
 In fact, since the key of the headers bucket are a concatenation of blockNumber and blockHash, they can be used in such process.

 Changes in DB: